utshomax/postman-docs/src/pages/docs/administration/sso/intro-sso.md

 ## What are the advantages of SSO?

 * Removes the need for users to remember and manage multiple passwords.
-* Simplifies users' experience by allowing them to sign in at a single access point and enjoy a seamless experience across multiple applications.
+* Simplifies users' experience by enabling them to sign in at a single access point and work seamlessly across multiple applications.
 * Increases productivity by significantly reducing the password-related support emails.
 * Reduces phishing and thereby making sure users aren't tricked into giving away sensitive information.